 - a.
-Schemes will respond to this letter to confirm their intention to use the compliance fee.
-The deadline for receipt of confirmation is 24 February 2017. - b.
-Should you wish to avail of the WEEE Compliance fee, I am also attaching a template request for information to be completed.
+Schemes will respond to this letter to confirm whether or not they intend to use the Compliance Fee.
+The deadline for receipt of confirmation is 16 February 2018.
+If we do not hear from you either way by this date we will assume that your PCS does not wish to participate. - b.
+Should you wish to avail of the WEEE Compliance Fee, I am also attaching a template request for information to be completed.
 This is in Excel format for ease of use.
 It requires tonnage collected and costs associated with the collection and treatment of this WEEE for each WEEE stream.
 Instructions on what information is required are attached to the request.
-The deadline for receipt of this information is 28 February 2017. - c.
-The information provided will need to subject to an independent review by a registered auditor.
-A separate team in Grant Thornton will perform this work and will issue a report following their work. - d.
-Following the approved methodology, we will undertake data analysis and calculate compliance fee levels for each stream. - e.
-By 14 March 2017 we will notify you of your compliance fee and issue an invoice setting out the fee per stream and the bank account details to remit payment to.
-The final deadline for receipt of cleared funds is 28 March 2017. - f.
-On receipt of payment we will issue you with a Compliance Fee Payment Certificate to enable you to complete your Declaration of Compliance by the deadline of 30 March 2017.
+The deadline for receipt of this information is 23 February 2018. - c.
+The information provided will need to be subject to an independent review by Grant Thornton.
+A separate team in Grant Thornton will perform this work and will issue a report following their work.
+Once you have submitted the information the audit team will contact you to arrange a visit on a mutually agreed date in the week commencing 26 February 2018 or the week commencing 5 March 2018.
+Please make yourself available for their visit. - d.
+Following the approved methodology, we will undertake data analysis and calculate Compliance Fee levels for each stream. - e.
+By 14 March 2018 we will notify you of your Compliance Fee and issue a request for payment setting out the fee per stream and the bank account details to remit payment to us.
+The final deadline for receipt of cleared funds is 26 March 2018. - f.
+On receipt of payment we will issue you with a Compliance Fee Payment Certificate to enable you to complete your Declaration of Compliance by the deadline of 29 March 2018.